 I’m a big fan of cashback sites.
 If I’m buying something already it makes sense to get cashback on it where possible.
 The two most popular cashback sites in the UK are TopCashback and Quidco.
 Both offer money back across a range of popular retailers.
 Crucially though, they also offer cashback on NOW TV passes too.

 NOW TV cashback via Quidco

 Quidco is currently offering £4 cashback to NOW TV users buying a month long Sports pass for the first time.
 You will also get an additional £5 cashback if signing up via the links in this article.

 To new NOW TV members TopCashback is offering £3.40 cashback on a Sky Sports month pass.
 Unfortunately there’s not currently any signing up bonus for TopCashback, but this changes all the time.

 Cashback from your bank

 A number of bank accounts and credit cards offer cashback on purchases.
 American Express offers 5% cashback on the first £2000 worth of purchases for its Platinum Everyday card.
-Unfortunately other providers have pulled their best deals, but new offers are expected to return by spring.

 More NOW TV offers